Aspen Group Inc. (ASPU) Shares Down Despite Recent Market Volatility

-Aspen Group Inc. (NASDAQ: ASPU)’s stock price has decreased by -19.24 compared to its previous closing price of 0.17.
-However, the company has seen a -34.53% decrease in its stock price over the last five trading sessions.
+Aspen Group Inc. (NASDAQ: ASPU)’s stock price has decreased by -19.92 compared to its previous closing price of 0.12. however, the company has experienced a -40.56% decrease in its stock price over the last five trading days.

 Is It Worth Investing in Aspen Group Inc. (NASDAQ: ASPU) Right Now?